pflanze/lily/README.md

     (* 2 3)
     6

-The repl binary will not exit until you hit ctl-d or ctl-c, and read lines of Scheme code (the part that it supports) on stdin and write the result of its evaluation to stdout.
+The repl binary will not exit until you hit ctl-d or ctl-c; it reads lines of Scheme code (of the part of Scheme that it currently supports) on stdin and writes the result of its evaluation to stdout.
 You may want to install the `rlwrap` tool and call it as `rlwrap bin/examples/repl`.

 Here's an example that embeds Lily in a Qt application (like the repl above, it reads Scheme 'command lines' on stdin and writes the result